-Unfortunately, it's tough to spot a whiner during the interview process.
-They may put on a cheery façade to mask their negativity and fool you into thinking they're a team player.
-How can you weed out the wannabes and hire people with a true "can do" attitude?
+A can-do attitude shows an employer that a candidate is going to work hard for their company.
+Unfortunately, it’s tough to spot a whiner during the interview process.
+They may put on a cheery façade to mask their negativity and fool you into thinking they’re a team player.

 Here are a few interview questions you should ask: